Coyote Point Harbor makes a good destination for those going north of the San Mateo for a day’s

 The docks require a key to get back in so it’s a good idea to leave someone on the boat while going ashore to make sure someone will be on duty at the harbor office to let you back onto the dock.
 The harbormaster, Mark is friendly to visitors from Spinnaker since he used to be one of our sailing instructors.
 Park rangers take up harbor master duties when Mark is off.
 Let whoever is in charge how long you intend to stay in the park so you can get let in when it’s time to head back to Redwood City.
 Then you and your crew can walk over to the park and have lunch.

-Returning to Redwood City
+Returning To Redwood City

 If it’s windy the bay can be pretty choppy once beyond the rock jetty.
 Coyote Point locals often pull up their mains inside the harbor so as to have more stability when past the protection of the jetty.
 There isn’t much room to raise main inside so you may have to head up to raise the mainsail after leaving the harbor channel.
 If it’s too choppy for you to do that you probably don’t need the main anyway and can sail back just using the jib.
 In any case, head out toward number “8” until you get out into the deeper water of the South Bay Channel before heading south toward the San Mateo Bridge.